Shrey-TheChaudhary/Swiggy-Assessment-/README.md

    git clone <your-repo-url>
    cd magical-arena

-## Build the project:**
+2. ## Build the project:

 Run the game:
-bashCopyjava -jar target/magical-arena-1.0-SNAPSHOT.jar
+java -jar target/magical-arena-1.0-SNAPSHOT.jar
 Usage
 The game runs in the console.
 It will simulate a match between two predefined players with the following attributes: